 Apart from the Dockerfile CMD directive and the docker run command, we can execute multiple commands with the docker-compose tool.

 Let’s create a pretty simple docker-compose.yaml file:

-Here, we define a service called echoer from the Ubuntu image and set the command attribute of the service to a list of echo commands separated by a semicolon.
+Here we defined a service called echoer from the Ubuntu image, and set the command attribute of the service to a list of echo commands separated by a semicolon.
 We should note that we can also use other operators besides the semicolon.

 6. Run Multiple Commands With a Shell Script